 Q2 2018 marked the full formation of Resistance as an actual company.
 Initial seed funding was also completed at this time along with the prototype version of the Resistance network.

 Q3 2018 introduced the Resistance testnet along with the wallet (with Tor integration) and CPU mining.

-Currently at the Q4 2018 stage of the roadmap, Resistance have ticked off InstantSwaps and the fiat gateway, and have (wisely) pushed the public sale back to Q1 2019.
+At the Q4 2018 stage of the roadmap, Resistance have ticked off InstantSwaps and fiat gateways, and have (wisely) pushed the public sale back to Q2 2019.

-Q1 2019 heralds the launch of mainnet with a likely release in early February.
-The Resistance token sale should happen around this time.
+Q2 2019 heralds the launch of mainnet and the Resistance IEO should happen around this time.

 It’s refreshing to see a roadmap with the delivery of the main product close to the actual sale and “finalisation” of the product coming shortly after.

 The Resistance team is 14 members strong with a team of 7 individual advisors.
 Team members of note include —